Revolut Review – Is it the best way to take money abroad in 2019?

 Revolut vs Monzo vs Starling Bank

-Revolut’s closest competitor is Monzo, where accounts are also managed via an app and its customers can use a spending tracker.
-Monzo offers mostly fee-free spending abroad, but it applies a 3% charge if its customers withdraw more than £200 from an ATM each month.
+Revolut’s closest competitor is Monzo, where accounts are also managed via an app and it applies a 3% charge if its customers withdraw more than £200 from an ATM each month.

 Here are Revolut’s main advantages over Monzo:

 - Borrow money using peer-to-peer platform Lending Works

 However, Monzo currently has one major advantage over Revolut: it is a fully licensed bank.
 This means that each Monzo account holder has up to £85,000 covered by the Financial Services Compensation Scheme (FSCS) should something go wrong with the business.
 It has also joined the Current Account Switch Service (Cass), making it easier to switch a current account to Monzo, including direct debits and standing orders.

 Is Revolut a bank?

 Revolut has recently had its European banking license approved (13th December 2018).
 However, although it has been approved it will be a few months before they are allowed to function as a fully-fledged bank.
 Revolut released a statement saying 'In the coming months, we'll be doing a lot of building and testing behind the scenes, and working closely with the regulators to have any restrictions on our licence removed, so that we can launch full current accounts, overdrafts and everything else you'd expect from a bank.'